okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/org/index.md

 <ApiOperation method="post" url="/api/v1/org/privacy/oktaCommunication/optIn" />

-Opts in end users to Okta Communication Emails
+Opts in all of this org's users to Okta Communication Emails.

 #### Request path parameters